 Single Page Applications (SPA) have grown in popularity due to the rich desktop like experience they can offer.
 These applications are simply downloaded to the client and completely run within the local web browser.
 Essentially the Azure App Service web app resource is used to download the application but nothing is run server side and simply is used like a blob storage container.
 Workarounds have been used over the years to try to use a blob storage container to host these but lacked a couple key features to truly provide this functionality.

 Microsoft just recently announced the public preview of the Static websites feature in Storage accounts.
 This provides the ability to host static web applications in storage accounts that now offers serverless capabilities to host these SPA applications without requiring a full server side resource hosted.
 If you would like some web hosting services and would like some help with servers then you can visit sites such as hostiserver.com or you could use another site of your choosing.
 This provides us the option to choose serverless for the front end and back end.
+Alternatively, you could also read reviews of the current web hosting services out there via best web hosting canada, so you can make an informed decision when it comes to choosing the best provider for you.

 Static websites include a number of key features that are important for hosting your SPA application